 In response to this incident, community organizers, civil administrators, the University of Memphis, University of Tennessee, and the Memphis Police Department came together to organize the Memphis Police Department’s Crisis Intervention Team.
 Its recommendations became the model for CIT, with a goal to reduce lethality during police encounters with people with mental and/or substance abuse disorders and to divert such people, when appropriate, away from the criminal justice system and into the civil treatment system.
 Due to the extensive training commitment required, most police departments have less than 20 percent of their officers trained as CIT personnel.

-To become a CIT officer, officers participate in an intensive 40 hour training class, which revolves heavily around role-playing exercises where professional actors and actresses are used to play the part of the mentally ill subjects.
-The training is also comprised of site visits to local mental health centers and treatment facilities, meetings with mental health professionals, family members of mentally ill people, and “consumers” of mental health services.
-The vast majority of officers that participated in the training reported that it is some of the most challenging, and rewarding, training they have experienced during their career.
+To become a CIT officer in Colorado, officers participate in an intensive 40-hour training class, which focuses on intensive role-playing exercises where professional actors are used to play the part of the person(s) experiencing a mental health crisis.
+The training also includes site visits to local mental health centers and treatment facilities, meetings with mental health professionals, family members of mentally ill people, and clients of mental health services.
+Many officers who have participated in CIT training report it is some of the most challenging, and rewarding, training they have experienced during their career.